 I must say this every time, but it amazes me to no end how Jonghyun is able to project such emotion.
 Subtle elisions that recall seduction, a soft yet strong falsetto that breathe frustration.
 He has such control, able to punctuate the downbeats when he wants to, and when he doesn’t, creates a sense of suspension.
 When compared to other SHINee songs, Jonghyun actually does not do as much vocal gymnastics in Crazy, nonetheless Jonghyun is rather spellbinding.
 I suspect it is because he is now able to shape and control the line of the song from beginning to end.

-Quite possibly the best three syllables in the entire album: “Hallelujah.”
+Quite possibly the best four syllables in the entire album: “Hallelujah.”
 The first verse and chorus drags– it’s the way he chooses to stretch out certain syllables and leave some silence in between lines.
 From a technical point of view, I wouldn’t like to have such slow buildup if “Hallelujah” in the chorus is going to be as slow; the second verse is much better in this respect and Jonghyun puts more breath into singing.
 Nonetheless, as I am writing this, it is probably very intentional on Jonghyun’s part to have a consistent ramp-up to the bridge and the end of the song, a la the peak of religious frenzy.

 So, where do I sign up for the Church of Jonghyun?